Rev Claire Clarke had planned to lead a mission team to South India, go on retreat, and visit other churches and clergy across the country.

 “I learnt from many speakers about how to navigate the challenges of ministry, how to make sure one’s support network is healthy and strong, how healthy leaders create healthy churches, amongst other things.
 This was also an opportunity to connect with other church leaders.”

-“This was both incredibly helpful in terms of the input provided, but also helpful in networking, shared experiences, time to pray with others and meet the Lord together.
-I really felt like I heard the Lord's voice speaking to me whilst I was on this conference.”
+“This was both incredibly helpful in terms of the input provided, but also helpful in networking, shared experiences, time to pray with others, and meeting the Lord together.
+I really felt like I heard the Lord's voice speaking to me whilst I was at this conference.”

 4. Jesus Culture Pastors Conference